apnadkarni/blt/doc/comboframe.rst

     input focus.
 An empty value means that the traversal scripts make the decision whether to focus on the window.
 The default is "".

+  **-text** *string*
+    Holds the text associated with the selected item.
+    *String* is an arbitrary string.
+The string is not displayed by the *comboframe* widget.
+If the **-textvariable** option is set, the value of that variable will be set to *string*.
+    The default is "".

   **-textvariable** *varName*
-    Specifies the name of a global TCL variable that contains the label of the selected item.  *VarName* is the name of a TCL variable.
-When an item is selected, *varName* is set to its label.
+    Specifies the name of a global TCL variable that contains the text of the selected item.  *VarName* is the name of a TCL variable.
+This variable is used to communicate with the **blt::comboentry** or **blt::combobutton** how to change its text.
 If *varName* is "", no variable is set.
 The default is "".

   **-unpostcommand** *cmdString*
     Specifies the TCL command to be invoked when the menu is unposted.
 If *cmdString* is "", no command is invoked.
 The default is "".

+  **-value** *string*
+    Holds the value associated with the selected item.
+    *String* is an arbitrary string.
+The string is not displayed by the *comboframe* widget.
+If the **-valuevariable** option is set, the value of that variable will be set to *string*.
+    The default is "".

   **-valuevariable** *varName*
     Specifies the name of a global TCL variable that contains the value of the selected item.  *VarName* is the name of a TCL variable.
-When an item is selected, *varName* is set to its value.
+This variable is used to hold the selected value especially if it is different from text to be displayed of the selected item.
 If *varName* is "", no variable is set.
 The default is "".

   **-width** *numPixels*
     Specifies the width in the *comboframe*.  *NumPixels* can be single